All the Details on Giuliana Rancic’s Golden Globes Gown

 Really, does Giuliana Rancic ever get it wrong?

 The E!
 News host is a red carpet regular, and her wardrobe selection is a clear demonstration of her pro status.
-To kick off award season, the star wore an embellished black gown to the 2018 Golden Globes.
+To kick off award season, the star wore a Sherri Hill embellished black gown and Giuseppe Zanotti heels to the 2018 Golden Globes.
 The top of the sparkling number features a criss-cross neckline and keyhole, a flattering cut on the star.
 The bottom of the gown runs straight from her waist to the carpet.
 It has a classic silhouette, eye-catching texture and enough glamour to fit the status of the occasion.

 Although the dress stands out among Hollywood's A-listers, the choice of black was a conscious choice to support the #MeToo movement, a stand for women's empowerment.